 Sounding Out

-Sounding Out was developed as a ‘through-the-gate’ programme for ex-prisoners; a progression route for people who had taken part in our Music in Prisons projects.
-The programme is designed to support ex-prisoners to get their lives back on track following release, through a combination of live music performances and paid training placements.
+Sounding Out was developed in 2012 as a ‘through-the-gate’ programme for former prisoners; a progression route for people who had taken part in our Music in Prisons projects.
+The programme is designed to support former-prisoners to get their lives back on track following release, through a combination of live music performances and paid training placements.

 “Being reformed and having a chance to creatively express myself outside is what it’s about for me.
 I see it as an opportunity to come out and get on with my life, but with the music relationships I had inside guiding me.
 It’s now going to be professional and with an audience!”
 Sounding Out participant